 - United States of America

-Individuals holding passports of the aforementioned countries will be issued a stay of 6 months in order to extend their stay they must apply 30 days before expiry of their entry stamps on their passports.
-If aforementioned countries' residents want to apply for super visa they must apply through visa office or online.
+Individuals holding passports of the aforementioned countries will be issued a stay of 6 months in order to extend their stay they must apply 30 days before the expiry of their entry stamps on their passports.
+If the aforementioned countries' residents want to apply for the super visa they must apply through the visa office or online.

 Want to apply Super Visa application for your parents and grandparents and are still confused about the process, The Visa Canada team can help you.
-Our immigration experts have years of experience in dealing such applications and can assist you to prepare error free, super visa application of your loved ones.
+Our immigration experts have years of experience in dealing with such applications and can assist you to prepare error-free, super visa application of your loved ones.